 I received an M.A. in International Affairs from George Washington University’s Elliott School of International Affairs and a B.A. in Political Science from American University’s School of Public Affairs.

-I currently live in New York with my wife Catherine and our dog George.
+I currently live in New York with my wife Catherine, my son, and our dog George.
+I also serve as a Commissioner for Public Safety and Information in the City of Ithaca.